andySigler/uArm-Swift-Wrapper/doc/api/swift_api.md

 :param speed: feeding or move speed, default is the last speed in use or 1000
 :param relative: relative or not, default is True, if you set it to False, you must calc the distance of feeding
 :param x: move postition-X, default is None, not move it
-:param y: move postition-Y, default is None, not move it
+:param : move postition-Y, default is None, not move it
 :param z: move postition-Z, default is None, not move it
 :param wait: True/False, deault is True
 :param timeout: timeout, default is 30s